A Guide to Hiking Mount Toubkal in 2 Days

 Layer Up: Day one can be hot, but summit morning is freezing.
 Pack layers and be ready to adapt.

-Bring Cash: There are little stalls on the way selling drinks and snacks, but they only take cash.
+Bring Cash: There are stalls on the way selling drinks, snacks and souvenirs, but they only take cash.

-Expect Broken Sleep: The refuge is packed and noisy.
-Don’t bank on a full night’s sleep before summit day — it’s more like a power nap.
+Expect Broken Sleep: The refuge will be full and noisy.
+Don’t bank on a full night’s sleep before summit day — it’s more like a power nap (if you’re lucky).

 The summmit